AlyRagab/Mlocker/README.md

-# Mlocker
+# mlocker
-Mlocker is a minimal, high-assurance memory security library for Go.
-It provides locked, encrypted, and zeroed memory buffers for safely handling secrets like passwords, access tokens, cryptographic keys, and session credentials.

-Everything is locked, Encrypted without writing to disk or exposing data to garbage collection or memory dumps.
+**mlocker** is a minimal, high-assurance memory security library for Go.
+It provides locked, encrypted, and zeroed memory buffers for safely handling secrets like passwords, access tokens, cryptographic keys, and session credentials — all without writing anything to disk or exposing data to garbage collection or memory dumps.

-Design for modern Zero Trust systems, Mlocker ensures secrets live only in a locked memory and are wiped immediately after use.

 > **Note**
 > The library currently supports **Linux only**.
 Running `go build` or `go test` on other platforms will print "no packages" because all sources use a Linux build tag.

+Designed for modern Zero Trust systems, `mlocker` ensures secrets live only in a locked memory and are wiped immediately after use.

 ---